This a short story about curiosity, obsession, and one of the greatest cover-ups of all time. Also: Greek gods.

 The goddess Athena did, in fact, spring fully-formed from the forehead of Zeus.
 This much you’ve heard, and this much is true.
 But why such a strange birth?

-It happened because Zeus had a chat in a cow-pasture with a mortal philosopher and, get this, it struck the first spark of curiosity in the god-king’s mind —
+It happened because Zeus had a chat in a cow-pasture with a mortal philosopher and —

 From the day she was formed, Athena was an omnivorous observer, a kind of super Galileo/Darwin long before either was born.
 She made measurements and formed hypotheses.
 She classified plants and bent down to watch bugs up close.
 She counted the seconds between her father’s lightning strikes and the thunder that followed.